ehubbell/html/README.md

 ```

 ## How it works
-- The library wraps core HTML element
+- The library wraps core HTML5 element
-- Every element comes with an optional `base` value powered by your theme
-- Every element computes three core properties `[name, tailwind, className]`
+- Every element accepts it's standard HTML attributes
-- Every element also accepts it's standard properties
+- Every element also accepts two additional properties `[name, tailwind]`
-- The library then builds your class schedule, per element, using a simple roll up system
+- The `name` property gets converted to the `data-name` attibute for better DOM tree navigation
+- The `tailwind` property accepts an object, defined by you, containing tailwind classNames
+- The library will then rollup that object into a `className` string and pass it to the HTML element while removing duplicates
+- The end result is a fun, composable and organized DX.

 ## Supported HTML Elements